-47 (2) Any person who makes a contribution for the purpose of funding an independent 48 expenditure under this subsection shall, at the time the contribution is made, provide his or her 49 name, address, occupation, his or her current employer, if any, or, if the individual is self50 employed, the name of his or her business, if any, to the recipient of the contribution.
+47 (2) Any person who makes a contribution for the purpose of funding an independent48 expenditure under this subsection shall, at the time the contribution is made, provide his or her name, address, occupation, his or her current employer, if any, or, if the individual is selfemployed, the name of his or her business, if any, to the recipient of the contribution.

-51 (3) The Secretary of State shall expeditiously prepare indices setting forth, on a candidate-52 by-candidate basis, all independent expenditures separately, made by, or on behalf of, or for, or 53 against each candidate, as reported under this subsection, and for periodically publishing such 54 indices on a timely preelection basis.
+(3) The Secretary of State shall expeditiously prepare indices setting forth, on a candidateby-candidate basis, all independent expenditures separately, made by, or on behalf of, or for, or against each candidate, as reported under this subsection, and for periodically publishing such indices on a timely preelection basis.

-(c)(1) A person, including a political committee, who makes or contracts to make 55 independent expenditures aggregating \$1,000 \$5,000 or more for any statewide, legislative or 56 57 multi-county judicial candidate or \$500 \$1,000 or more for any county office, single-county judicial 58 candidate, committee supporting or opposing a candidate on the ballot in more than one county, 59 or any municipal candidate on a municipal election ballot, after the fifteenth day, but more than 60 twelve hours, before the date of an election, shall file a report on a form prescribed by the 61 Secretary of State, describing the expenditures within twenty-four hours: Provided, That a person 62 making expenditures in the amount of \$1,000 \$5,000 or more for any statewide candidate or 63 \$1,000 for any legislative candidate on or after the fifteenth day but more than twelve hours before 64 the day of any election shall report such expenditures in accordance with section two-b of this article and shall not file an additional report as provided herein.
-65 election, for any county office, single-county judicial candidate, committee supporting or opposing a candidate on the ballot in more than one county, or any municipal candidate on a municipal election ballot, as that to which the initial report relates.
+(c)(1) A person, including a political committee, who makes or contracts to make 55 56 independent expenditures aggregating \$1,000 \$5,000 or more for any statewide, legislative or 57 multicounty judicial candidate or \$500 \$1,000 or more for any county office, single-county judicial 58 candidate, committee supporting or opposing a candidate on the ballot in more than one county.
+59 or any municipal candidate on a municipal election ballot, after the fifteenth day, but more than 60 twelve hours, before the date of an election, shall file a report on a form prescribed by the 61 Secretary of State, describing the expenditures within twenty-four hours: Provided.
+That a person 62 making expenditures in the amount of \$1,000 \$5,000 or more for any statewide candidate or 63 \$1,000 for any legislative candidate on or after the fifteenth day but more than twelve hours before 64 the day of any election shall report such expenditures in accordance with section two-b of this 65 article and shall not file an additional report as provided herein.

-66 (2) Any person who files a report under subdivision (1) of this subsection, shall file an 67 additional report within twenty-four hours after each time the person makes or contracts to make 68 independent expenditures aggregating an additional \$500 \$1,000 with respect to the same
+(2) Any person who files a report under subdivision (1) of this subsection, shall file an additional report within twenty-four hours after each time the person makes or contracts to make independent expenditures aggregating an additional \$500 \$1,000 with respect to the same election, for any county office, single-county judicial candidate, committee supporting or opposing a candidate on the ballot in more than one county, or any municipal candidate on a municipal election ballot, as that to which the initial report relates.